jrveatch/trsmscans/README.md

 To improve optimization efficiency, dynamic precision levels are used.
 These control how tight the stopping conditions are based on experimental limits that are used as targets (defined in each mass list file).
-If the rates for a mass point are more than two orders of magnitude smaller than the experimental limits, the optimization is terminated.
+By default, an adaptive precision calculation is used.
+If the rates for a mass point are more than two orders of magnitude smaller (insensitive) or a factor of 20 larger (saturated) than the experimental limits, the optimization is terminated to prevent unnecessary computation.
 As the rates get closer to the limits, stopping conditions are tightened to allow for a more thorough sampling of the parameter space.
+Adaptive precision can be switched off by specifying a precision level with the `-p/--precision` argument.
+The precision configurations are in `config/OptimizerConfig.yml`.

 ### Processing a single mass point